John-Abbott-College/1P6-Notes/Markdown/07_pseudocode_comments_coding_process.md

-# Pseudo-code, Code Comments & Coding Process
+# Pseudo-code, Comments & Coding Process

 ## Pseudo-Code

-When designing code, it can be very useful to **quickly capture your ideas and strategy** before getting into the details of writing the syntax.
+When designing code, it can be very useful to **quickly capture your ideas and strategy** before diving into the details or caught-up in syntax.

 **Pseudo Code** is a syntax-free language of instructions in English.
 Basically you write what you want to do in the correct order.
 Once your logic is established, it is much easier to convert your pseudo-code into a computer language.

 **Example 1**